gplepage/vegas/doc/source/tutorial.rst

     to remap the integration variables for subsequent iterations, concentrating samples where the function is largest and reducing errors.
-    As a result, the per iteration error is reduced to 3.4% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of magnitude from the start.
-Eventually the per-iteration error stops decreasing because |vegas| has found the optimal remapping --- it has fully adapted to the integrand.
+    As a result, the per-iteration error
+    is reduced to 3.4% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of magnitude from the start.
+Eventually the per-iteration error stops decreasing because |vegas| has found the optimal remapping, at which point
+    it has fully adapted to the integrand.

     **Weighted Average:** The final result, 1.0015 ± 0.0091,